openstack-infra/zuul/doc/source/user/concepts.rst

 script) or sophisticated deployment scenarios.
 When Zuul runs Ansible, it attempts to do so in a manner most similar to the way that Ansible might be used to orchestrate remote systems.
-Ansible itself is run on the executor and acts remotely upon the test nodes supplied to a job.
+Ansible itself is run on the :ref:`executor <executor>` and acts remotely upon the test nodes supplied to a job.
 This facilitates continuous delivery by making it possible to use the same Ansible playbooks in testing and production.